Tutorial

 Select the second surface by clicking 2.
 Surface.
 Change Project Order to 4, indicating MPicker will project it onto a fourth-order polynomial cylinder.
 Increase thick for a thicker flattened tomogram.

 Press Extract Surface to flatten the membrane; this process takes about 5 seconds.
-You will obtain a flattened tomogram labeled 2-1.
+A flattened tomogram labeled 2-1 will be obtained.
 Select it by clicking, then press Display to view the flattened tomogram on the right side.

 Check Show 3D and Show fitting to observe the intermediate process in 3D.
 Note that viewing it remotely, for example, through an SSH connection, may limit visibility due to OpenGL reasons, but it won't affect the result.